-Enclosed please find our report regarding the loss and allocated loss adjustment expense liabilities as of June 30, 2015 for the New Jersey Schools Insurance Group (NJSIG).
-This revised report reflects the data reconciliation and our discussions regarding our first draft report.
+Enclosed please find our report regarding the loss and allocated loss adjustment expense liabilities as of June 30, 2016 for the New Jersey Schools Insurance Group (NJSIG).
+This revised report incorporates the 70% confidence level for the unpaid loss and ALAE and provides detail of the indicated unpaid loss and ALAE at the 65% confidence level by coverage and accident period.

-This draft report is intended for discussion purposes only, and should not be relied upon by NUSIG or referenced or distributed to third parties without Towers Watson's express written consent.
+This draft report is intended for discussion purposes only, and should not be relied upon by NJSIG or referenced or distributed to third parties without Willis Towers Watson's express written consent.
 We look forward to the opportunity to discuss our analysis and findings with you and will issue a final report shortly thereafter, which will replace this draft.